intunist/english-labeling-guide/GUIDE.md

 Inconsistency in labels causes undesirable and unexpected results in trained models, which can be an incredible headache. (ex: a model being unusable to all but who labeled it).
 This guide along with it's Github repo will provide examples on best practices for english labels.

+All information and methods in this guide has been tested heavily for accuracy and compatibility with synthesis systems.

 These label guidelines can be carried over to nearly all speech and singing vocal synthesis software.

-Some aspects may not be specifically relevent for DiffSinger due to it's limited handling of time/scoring but are still useful concepts to understand.
+Some aspects regarding syllabification may not be specifically relevent for DiffSinger due to it's limited handling of phoneme placement, but are still useful concepts to understand.
+Notes are provided where applicable.
+All other information is validated for DiffSinger.

 ---
 ### NOTE FOR UTAU USERS: